 WHERE THERE’S A WILL (+ A WHY) THERE’S A WAY WITH MEGAN SWANSON

-We recently met with Megan Swanson from Just Breathe Counselling, a clinical and sports psychology doctoral candidate (completing her doctorate in May 2019) to discuss motivation and how it connects the mind, body and soul.
+We recently met with Dr. Megan Swanson from Just Breathe Counselling, a doctor clinical and sports psychology to discuss motivation and how it connects the mind, body and soul.

 In part 2 (part 1 here) of our Motivation for Mind, Body and Soul series (roughly a 5 minute read!), we ask Megan to share her perspective on the concept of motivation and how much like a muscle, the more you stretch the muscles of motivation and learn what motivates you… the more you will be able to control and utilise motivation to work towards your goals and successes.